 Establish a trust: By setting up a trust account in your child’s name, you can contribute to it regularly to help ensure their future financial security.
 It is also important to have in the event anything happens to you, to ensure their needs are provided for.

 Choose a guardian for your child: In the event of an unexpected accident, the odds are your spouse may be involved as well.
 Take the time to designate a legal guardian.

 Look at your executor and beneficiaries: If you currently have a will, consider how the new family members could impact the rights of current beneficiaries.
 If you named your spouse as executor, consider whether they will be up to the task while grieving and caring for your child.

 Set up power of attorney: If you have not designated someone as your power of attorney to handle your affairs in the event you are unable to do so, do so now.
 This ensures your business affairs and financial accounts are protected, and able to be used to provide for your child’s needs.

 Make an end of life plan: While no one wants to contemplate their own mortality, particularly at such as happy time in your life, these plans are important.
 They make it easier for our loved ones while ensuring our final wishes are conveyed.
 Designate how you want life support and other end of life issues to be handled as well.
 Your attitude towards these matters may have changed now that you are a parent.

 Let Us Help You Today

 At Cavallo & Cavallo, we are here to assist you throughout the different phases of your life.
 To update important legal documents now that you are a parent, contact our New York estate planning attorneys.
-We can arrange a consultation in our Bronx or New Rochelle office to discuss any updates that need to be made.
+We can arrange a consultation in our Bronx or Westchester office to discuss any updates that need to be made.